 - Students accepted under PACT must attend a PACT orientation during regular New Student Orientation.
 During this time, students will meet their PACT coaches and schedule their weekly appointment times.

-- Students accepted under PACT have the following mandatory requirements of two hours per week for one academic year (August–May):
+- Students accepted under PACT have the following mandatory requirements of two hours per week for one academic year (September–May):

 - Students must attend one scheduled hour per week with a professional PACT coach.

 - Students must choose one hour each week from the following: